yodit93/Decode-Morse-code/README.md

 ### Prerequisites

-In order to run this project you need: PostgreSQL or any other SQL database.
+In order to run this project you need: Ruby

 ### Setup